Close

 Essential Documentation

-• Valid passport with 6+ months validity
+• Valid passport with 6 months validity and at least 2 blank pages

-• Completed application form with digital photograph
+• Completed application form with two 4x4 cm color photographs on white background

-• Criminal background check (apostilled)
+• Criminal background check (apostilled) for long-term stays

-• Health insurance coverage documentation
+• Health insurance coverage documentation (recommended)

 05